pc619/Internships/Tech IEUK/Notes.md

 ## Types of software testing

 - Unit Testing - testing small units in **isolation**
-- Integratuib Testing - testing a set of units which work together.
+- Integration Testing - testing a set of units which work together.
 - Functional/Scenario Testing - test application as a whole against requirements or scenarios.
 - Performance Testing
 - Stress Testing - to find out where it breaks.